nadment/pdi-as400-plugin/README.md

 # Overview

-This plugin allows you to calling AS/400 CL Commands.
+This plugin provides PDI job enteries that allows you to calling AS/400 CL Commands.

 # How to install